 Once your red beans begin to swell and wrinkle up, put them on medium high heat for about an hour.
 After an hour they should be rather plump but still a bit hard if you were to try and bite it.
 Yikes.
 Please don’t try and bite it.

 After the hour has passed, you want to add your vegetables to the pot.
-This has got to be one of my favorite parts of making the red beans: adding the onion, peppers, garlic, celery and parsley to the pot.
+This has got to be one of my favorite parts of making the red beans: adding the fresh seasoning.
 It makes your house smell amazing.
 Sometimes the aroma even reaches the neighbor’s home.
 It’s magical.
 Unicorns and red beans.

 You are going to chop up 3 stalks of celery (if you choose), 1 onion, 1/2 cup of parsley, 1 green bell (or jalapeño) pepper, 1 red bell pepper, 4 garlic cloves and 2 shoots of green onions (set aside).
 Once you have them chopped up, slide them in the pot.